nicoleffect/canvas-retina/README.md

 import canvasRetina from 'canvas-retina'

 const {
-  ctx, // object of canvas dom getContext('2d'), if you need this rect // object of canvas dom getBoundingClientRect(), if you need this } = canvasRetina(document.getElementById('canvas'))
+  pixelRatio, // value of devicePixelRatio / backingStore, if you need this ctx, // object of canvas dom getContext('2d'), if you need this rect // object of canvas dom getBoundingClientRect(), if you need this } = canvasRetina(document.getElementById('canvas'))